 If you see a message warning that ‘this type of file can harm your device.’
 You can ignore it (its safe) and tap OK.

-Now locate the downloaded Google Play Services APK file using file manager on your phone.
+- Now locate the downloaded Google Play Services APK file using the file manager on your phone.

 Once installed all the apps dependent on Google Play Services like Snapchat will work fine on your phone.
 If you have issues regarding how to identify, download and install correct Google Play services on your Android phone, feel free to contact me.
 I will try my best to help you out.